Abortion in India: Proposed Amendments to the MTP Act, 2014

 The Government took cognizance of the challenges faced by women in accessing safe abortion services and in 2006 constituted an expert group to review the existing provisions of the MTP Act to propose draft amendments.
-A series of expert group meetings were held from 2006–2010 to identify strategies for strengthening access to safe abortion services.
+A series of expert group meetings were held from 2006 to 2010 to identify strategies for strengthening access to safe abortion services.
 In 2013 a national consultation was held which was attended by a range of stakeholders further emphasized the need for amendments to the MTP Act.
 In 2014, MoHFW shared the Medical Termination of Pregnancy Amendment Bill 2014 in the public domain.
 The proposed amendments to the MTP Act were primarily based on increasing the availability of safe and legal abortion services for women in the country.